 - Cherry Cove Overlook: Near-360-degree views at Milepost 415.7, south of Mt.
 Pisgah.

 - Pounding Mill Parking Overlook: 20 miles south of Canton at Milepost 413.2.

 - Waterrock Knob: With plenty of parking and one of the most iconic views on the parkway, this is another exceptional viewing area in Haywood County.
 Located at Milepost 451.2, this 360-degree overlook also offers a summit hike.
 Their Visitor Center will be open from 10 am – 5 pm through October.

 - Haywood-Jackson Overlook: The overlook itself may only offer a few glimpses of mountain peaks due to the dense firs that tend to block the view.
 For a real treat, take a hike up to Richland Balsam, the highest peak on the Blue Ridge Parkway, for a glimpse of the monarch migration.

-Located just north of Haywood County, this wildly-popular camping destination boasts a beautiful 360-degree view on a cleared mountain top.
+This wildly-popular camping destination boasts a beautiful 360-degree view on a cleared mountain top.
 (It’s also a perfect picnic spot, so think about grabbing a picnic lunch from Sunburst Market in Waynesville before you go!)
 It’s roughly a half mile hike from the parking lot to the summit, making this a good spot to bring the youngins along.

-Finding the monarchs is part luck and part luck and part science, but checking out these spots will increase your chances of seeing the migration.
+Finding the monarchs is part luck and part science.
+Checking out these spots will increase your chances of witnessing this remarkable migration.
 While you’re here, find other ways to enjoy the fall weather in the Smokies.
-And if you’re able to spot some Monarchs, make sure you share them with us on social using #HAYNOW!
+And if you’re able to spot some monarchs, make sure you share them with us on social using #HAYNOW!